babelsociety/website/content/blog/beyond-market-economy/index.md

 # Issues

 The best way to see why we need a better economic model is to explore what issues Market Economy creates when applied to real life.

+If you want to see this problem from the point of view of a well-read economist, you may enjoy "[What's wrong with Markets?](https://participatoryeconomy.org/whats-wrong-with-markets/)" by [Robin Hahnel](https://en.wikipedia.org/wiki/Robin_Hahnel).

 ## Killing competition